Homeroom Mentoring Program

 We welcome parent involvement as an important part of the trio of student, parent, and faculty that leads to positive learning.
 We schedule three parent conferences for all families: one in the fall as a pre-assessment and goal-setting meeting; the second at the start of the second semester to review the e-portfolio; and the final in the spring to reflect on progress, summer assignments, and next year’s plans.

 Measurement of Student Growth

 In addition to ongoing assessments in the class via quizzes, tests, and daily assignments, student growth is measured via:

-Hands-on projects allow students to apply their learning, rather than merely memorize it.
-Middle School highlights such application, as students use multiple intelligences and creative thinking to demonstrate their learning.
-Often, these projects are cross-curricular, making the learning even more meaningful to the students.
+- Projects: Hands-on projects allow students to apply their learning, rather than merely memorize it.
+Middle School highlights this application, as students use multiple kinds of intelligence and creative thinking to demonstrate their learning.
+Often, these projects are cross-curricular — making the learning even more meaningful to the students.

-Today’s world requires students to showcase their learning in means other than test results; therefore, all Middle School students maintain e-portfolios to showcase their learning, progress, and development.
-These portfolios offer a perfect venue in which students compile their learning in an innovative and individulized manner.
+- E-Portfolios: Today’s world requires students to showcase their learning in means other than test results.
+Therefore, all Middle School students maintain e-portfolios to showcase their learning, progress, and development.
+These portfolios offer a perfect venue for students to compile their learning in an innovative and individualized manner.
 Due to their dynamic nature, the portfolios grow with their students, showing evidence of growth, demonstrating assessment, and requiring reflection.

-Each year culminates with a final assessment related to the theme.
-Sixth and Seventh Graders complete this assessment as practice for their Eighth Grade presentation, entitled “Turning a Page,” during which they present their learning to a faculty panel.
-These rites of passage allow students to demonstrate their learning via alternative assessments, revealing their progress in a creative and personal manner.
+- Rites of Passage: Each year culminates with a final assessment related to the theme.
+6th and 7th graders complete this assessment as practice for their 8th grade presentation, entitled “Turning a Page,” when they present their learning to a faculty panel.
+These rites of passage allow students to demonstrate their learning through alternative assessments, revealing their progress in a creative and personal manner.